taarruunnnn/study-assistant-php/README.md

 # Study Assistant

 The 'Study Assistant' is a web based time schedule management system for students.
-Built as part of my final year project for Bachelor of Information Technology program of the University of Moratuwa, this system assists students in the following ways.
+Built as part of my final year project for the Bachelor of Information Technology degree offered by the University of Moratuwa, this system assists students in the following ways.

 * Create customized study schedules based on students' modules
 * Provide detailed analysis about modules based on data collected from students